 Dragon’s Back Race

 From Conwy Castle in the North to Cardiff Castle in the South, a legendary multi-stage, ultra running journey down the spine of Wales.
 The 360km race has over 57,000 feet of elevation gain (twice the height of Everest) and with it all self-navigated and self-sufficient it is not for the faint of heart and unsurprisingly the race has been the subject of many documentaries charting runners across the stunning mountainous landscape.
-It is a race I will be taking on in 2022.
+It is a race I took in 2022.

 Visit Dragon's Back Race’s official site to register for their next event.

 Grand to Grand

 - Distance: 140 miles

 - Elevation gain: 8,700 ft

 This multi-day race takes you from the rim of the Grand Canyon to the top of Grand Staircase in one of the remotest parts of America.
 While the distance per day (averaging 20 miles a day for seven days) isn’t as arduous as those listed above the heat of the Utah and Arizona desert is not to be taken lightly.